-We further examine the results by caste of the male suitor in Appendix Table A.10.
-We find that while there is lower interest for female profiles working in 'masculine' or gender-neutral occupations in Delhi among the high caste male suitors, it is significant only for Other High Caste category of male suitors.
-The results by caste of male suitors in Delhi lend support for the hypothesis that higher caste men show less inclination for women in 'masculine' occupations in the north.
+We further examine the results by caste of the male suitor in Appendix Table A.11.
+We find that while there is lower interest for female profiles working in 'masculine' or gender-neutral occupations in Delhi among the high caste male suitors, it is significant only for Other High Caste category.
+The results by caste of male suitors towards Delhi based profiles lend support for the hypothesis that higher caste men show less inclination for women in 'masculine' occupations in the north.
+These results for caste groups continue to hold even after controlling for the income of the male suitor (Appendix Tables A.12 and A.13).27